dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-workflows-to-github-apps.rst

    :alt: Workflow to Migrate
    :width: 60 %

-This field is required when you want to register multiple workflows from the same repo, but you may have filled it out for other reasons.
-To check if the workflow you want to migrate has a workflow name set, select the workflow and look at the title on top as shown in the picture below.
+To check if the workflow you want to migrate has a workflow name set, select the workflow and look at the title on top, seeing if it has a fourth component to its title.
+As mentioned above, if you see a workflow name inserted, you must include the name field in your .dockstore.yml file.

-The title consists of:
-``<sourceControl>/<organization name>/<repository name>/<optional workflow name>:<version name>``

-If you see a workflow name inserted, you must include the name field in your .dockstore.yml file.

 .. code:: yaml